janoujan/Kanap/README.md

 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+## What I learned

+Create a test plan for an application
+Validate data from external sources
+Interact with a web service with JavaScript
+Handle JavaScript events